 For a song named after the early 70s British horror flick, The Wicker Man might seem deceptively upbeat.
-But, Brave New World, the title track is a tad disturbing —“Dying swans twisted wings, beauty not needed here.” — seems to mirror Aldous Huxley’s own dystopian vision.
-Accessible, and threateningly catchy choruses – “Nowhere to run, nowhere to hide, you’ve got to kill to stay alive” – illustrates one of those reasons why Iron Maiden is still that dominant heavy metal life form on this planet.
+But, Brave New World is straight disturbing —“Dying swans twisted wings, beauty not needed here.” — seems to mirror Aldous Huxley’s own dystopian vision.
+Accessible, and threateningly catchy choruses – “Nowhere to run, nowhere to hide, you’ve got to kill to stay alive” – illustrates just one of those reasons why Iron Maiden is still that dominant heavy metal life form on this planet.

 How a whimsical – “Is this a new reality.
 Something makes me feel that I have lost my mind” – effortlessly regresses into more horrific hues – “Lost in a dream of mirrors, lost in a paradox.
-Lost and time is spinning, lost a nightmare I retrace” – is truly baffling.
+Lost and time is spinning, lost a nightmare I retrace” – is baffling.

 Azazel — The fallen angel, sets the tone for a mercilessly melodic Out Of The Silent Planet.
 Lyrics are not exactly C. S. Lewis’s fiction, but it’s a blend of catchy riffs and vivid imagery.
 “Withered hands, withered bodies begging for salvation.
 Deserted by the hand of Gods of their own creation.” — anticipating an eventual apocalypse — “Nations cry underneath decaying skies above.
 You are guilty, the punishment is death for all who live.”
 Finally, leaving the listener reeling with a devastating chorus – “Out of the silent planet, dreams of desolation.
 Out of the silent planet, Come the demons of creation”.